 Michelin Road 5 price

 The price for a 120/70 & 180/55 combo is around £245 for tyres only.
 This seems to be around the ‘norm’ price for performance rubber, from most manufacturers.
-Alternatives to the Road 5, could be the Metzeler M9RR or the Roadtec 01.
+Alternatives to the Road 5, could be the Metzeler M9RR or the Roadtec 01, or even the Michelin Power RS.

 For more information see the Michelin website